Histograms for Systematics

 Let’s make a histogram of the sum pT of all muons in an event.
 First, we will create the histogram itself.
 This will be done in a slightly different way than was introduced in Making Histograms.
 This is because we will modify it in the next section when creating systematic variations.

-First declare it in your class definition inside the header file (MyxAODAnalysis.h):
+First declare it in your class definition inside the header file (MyxAODAnalysis.h), in the private: section:

 TH1 *m_sumPtHist {nullptr};